amorist/awesome/README.md

 ## Python

+- [microsoft/MM-REACT](https://github.com/microsoft/MM-REACT) - Official repo for MM-REACT
+- [twintproject/twint](https://github.com/twintproject/twint) - An advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a user's followers, following, Tweets and more while evading most API limitations.
+- [rany2/edge-tts](https://github.com/rany2/edge-tts) - Use Microsoft Edge's online text-to-speech service from Python (without needing Microsoft Edge/Windows or an API key)
+- [madawei2699/myGPTReader](https://github.com/madawei2699/myGPTReader) - myGPTReader is a slack bot that can read any webpage, ebook or document and summarize it with chatGPT.
+It can also talk to you via voice using the content in the channel.
+- [chidiwilliams/buzz](https://github.com/chidiwilliams/buzz) - Buzz transcribes and translates audio offline on your personal computer.
+Powered by OpenAI's Whisper.
+- [GerevAI/gerev](https://github.com/GerevAI/gerev) - 🧠 ChatGPT search engine for your organization. 🔎
+- [deep-diver/Alpaca-LoRA-Serve](https://github.com/deep-diver/Alpaca-LoRA-Serve) - Alpaca-LoRA as Chatbot service
+- [socketteer/loom](https://github.com/socketteer/loom) - Multiversal tree writing interface for human-AI collaboration
 - [microsoft/PromptCraft-Robotics](https://github.com/microsoft/PromptCraft-Robotics) - Community for applying LLMs to robotics and a robot simulator with ChatGPT integration
 - [erma0/douyin](https://github.com/erma0/douyin) - 抖音爬虫，调用Aria2下载。
 - [replicate/controlnet](https://github.com/replicate/controlnet) - Let us control diffusion models